Frequency Doubling

 High conversion efficiencies can be achieved even with moderate or low average pump powers when the pump light is delivered in the form of pulses, as e.g. generated with a mode-locked or Q-switched laser.
 This is simply because for a given average power a pulsed laser exhibits higher peak powers, which lead to a stronger nonlinear interaction.

 Note, however, that for frequency conversion of ultrashort pulses, the effective interaction length and hence the conversion efficiency can be limited by group velocity mismatch, which causes a temporal walk-off.
-That effect is not relevant for nanosecond pulses from Q-switched lasers, but in that case there can still be some change of pulse duration; often, the frequency-doubled pulses are somewhat shorter than the pump pulses.
+That effect is not relevant for nanosecond pulses from Q-switched lasers, but in that case there can still be some change in pulse duration; often, the frequency-doubled pulses are somewhat shorter than the pump pulses.

 Intracavity and Resonant Frequency Conversion